About

 •To engage with research that is socially or culturally relevant to the students of HGAED and the wider community

-•To publish research findings in innovative formats
+•To publish students research findings in innovative formats on the CCE

 We are open to propositions from students, academics, creative practitioners, educators and anyone who is interested in questioning and exploring the world through creative research methods.